kuan-chen/kuan-chen.github.io/content/_index.md

 ---
 ---

 Hi!
-I am **Yu-Kuan Chen**, I will join the National Tsing Hua University as an Assistant Professor in Economics.
-I will teach at the [Department of Economics](https://econ.site.nthu.edu.tw/) and the [Taipei School of Economics and Political Science (TSE)](https://www.tse.nthu.edu.tw/).
+I am **Yu-Kuan Chen**, I will join the National Tsing Hua University as an Assistant Professor of Economics in 2024 Fall.
+I will teach at both the [Department of Economics](https://econ.site.nthu.edu.tw/) and the [Taipei School of Economics and Political Science (TSE)](https://www.tse.nthu.edu.tw/).

 I am an Applied Microeconomist focusing topics in education, criminal justice, and labor.